Home » Side Dishes » Baked Macaroni and Cheese

 • It will get dry and mushy in a slow cooker.
 I don’t recommend one.

-Yes you sure can.
-Just let it cool down, put some plastic wrap right against the surface of the mac and cheese (to keep it from forming a skin) and stick it in the fridge.
+• Prep and bake later: Just let it cool down, put some plastic wrap right against the surface of the mac and cheese (to keep it from forming a skin) and stick it in the fridge.
+When ready to bake, cook until the edges are bubbling and the center is warm.

 • Never stop stirring your milk once it hits the pan.
 If your skillet is too hot or you walk away and for a minute you could scorch the white sauce and it will curdle.
 It doesn’t really hurt the taste, but it will look sort of clumpy.
 Some readers have called it “grainy”.
 It only takes 5 minutes.
 Just hang out and stir until that sauce is thick enough to coat the back of your spoon.